followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/currentView.md

 <!--/shortDescription-->

 <!--fullDescription-->
-Specify the views to be available in the scheduler's [View Selector](/Documentation/Guide/UI_Widgets/Scheduler/Visual_Elements/#View_Selector) for end users in the [views](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#views) array.
+Specify the views to be available in the scheduler's [View Selector](/Documentation/Guide/Widgets/Scheduler/Visual_Elements/#View_Selector) for end users in the [views](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#views) array.
 The default view used by the widget when rendering the scheduler is specified by the **currentView** option.
-For more information on scheduler views, refer to the [Views](/Documentation/Guide/UI_Widgets/Scheduler/Views/) guide.
+For more information on scheduler views, refer to the [Views](/Documentation/Guide/Widgets/Scheduler/Views/) guide.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `SchedulerViewType` enum.
+This enum accepts the following values: `Day`, `Week`, `WorkWeek`, `Month`, `TimelineDay`, `TimelineWeek`, `TimelineWorkWeek`, `TimelineMonth` and `Agenda`.
 <!--/fullDescription-->